 You can offer a discount code to your Facebook Page audience or extend a special offer to those who have taken the time to ‘Like’ your page and/or have shared your offer with their friends.
 Be sure to cross-promote any sales, offers or events running on your website to your Facebook page.

-To help make it easier for website owners, Facebook offers step-by-step instructions on how to promote your website on Facebook with advertising (you can find them here).
+To help make it easier for website owners, Facebook offers step-by-step instructions on how to promote your website on Facebook with advertising.